antoniawork2813/Anima/README.md

 ![alt text](https://github.com/antoniawork2813/Anima/blob/master/Guitar_specdelay~.png "Guitar_specdelay~")

 ## Step 7 - Output
-The output of the Guitar_specdelay~, is then connected to two [*~]* objects, one that represents the left stereo input and one that represents the right stereo input.
+The output of the Guitar_specdelay~, is then connected to two [*~]* objects, (one that represents the left stereo input and one that represents the right stereo input).
 These act as amplifiers, giving the signal a final boost.
 The value that this signal will be amplified by is determined by the slider connected to the left input of each command box.
 These values will be between 0 and 0.5 as that is the range of the slider.
 Finally, the left and right amplifiers ([*~]*) are attached to the left and right input of a [dac~1 2] object.
 The 1 and 2 in the object box specifies that this signal should be in stereo (_see figure 9_).

 ## Bonus Step